Rennatts/social-media-web-platform/README.md

-This is my very first all-designed and implemented full-stack project by myself in 2020 fall after a few months of fully committed to learning web development.
+This is my very first all-designed and implemented full-stack project.
+It was born in 2020 fall after a few months of fully committed to learning web development.

 Now, in 2022 fall, I'm trying to fix some very junior things that now I can fully see that have a better